SD › Singapore Travel Guide

 North of the Colonial District, Little India is vibrant, authentic, and packed with shops, restaurants, and hotels more affordable than overpriced areas in downtown.
 As well as some temples and markets, the maze of lanes and renowned Serangoon Road are an attraction in their own right.
 On the other side of Rochor Canal, Kampong Glam is home to a flourishing Malaysian community.

-Best Stuff: The Vagabond Club, a Tribute Portfolio Hotel, Singapore • Pan Pacific Serviced Suites Beach Road, Singapore (very comfortable apartments) • Muthu’s Curry (tasty, authentic, and popular) • Tekka Centre food court and market • Khansama Tandoori Restaurant (great-value and friendly) • Haji Lane shopping district • Blujaz Café and live music venue • Trishaw Uncle rickshaw tours • The Original Singapore Walks tours • Sakya Muni Buddha Gaya Temple • Sri Srinivasa Perumal Temple • Abdul Gafoor Mosque • Jalan Besar Swimming Complex
+Best Stuff: The Vagabond Club • Pan Pacific Serviced Suites Beach Road (very comfortable apartments) • Muthu’s Curry (tasty, authentic, and popular) • Tekka Centre food court and market • Khansama Tandoori Restaurant (great-value and friendly) • Haji Lane shopping district • Blujaz Café and live music venue • Trishaw Uncle rickshaw tours • The Original Singapore Walks tours • Sakya Muni Buddha Gaya Temple • Sri Srinivasa Perumal Temple • Abdul Gafoor Mosque • Jalan Besar Swimming Complex